 You should complain to the court office.
 You can do this in person, on the

 telephone, in writing or online.
 If you want to complain online, you will need to use Resolver.
 Resolver is a free online tool that helps you through the complaints process.
 The website link for Resolver is below.

 What happens after I complain?

-The court should look into your complaint and try to sort it out immediately.
-If they need to look into it further, they aim to get back to you within 10 working days.
+The court should look at your complaint and get back to you within 10

-What if I am unhappy with the response?
+What if I am unhappy with the response from the court?